 Resolving 'double trunking' problems requires a simple rethink of security architecture.
 To utilise SD-WAN technology correctly, users need to restructure their security to have either:

-- An SD-WAN solution in a single secure device, or
+• An SD-WAN in a single secure device, or

-- A firewall at the branch to do Internet breakouts, or
+• A firewall at the branch to do internet breakouts.

 Either way, these approaches maximise both security and performance.
 The important thing is that your SD-WAN has in-built firewall technology, or otherwise uses a cloud security service from the branch within the SD-WAN solution.